-Marketing Strategy of Bank of China analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Bank of China analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Bank of China marketing mix, help the brand succeed in the market.

 Bank of China marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Bank of China Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Bank of China marketing strategy can be explained as follows:

 Bank of China is one of the biggest Chinese banks, which is owned by the government.
 Bank of China offers various financial services in its marketing mix and is a platform which is comprehensive.
 Bank of China offers investment banking, asset management, insurance, commercial banking options, aircraft leasing facilities which cater to the complex needs of customers.
 Despite not being a central bank, the Chinese government has given a license to the Bank of China to issue banknotes but only in two Chinese Special Administrative Regions.
 Now the bank issues notes to Macau as well as Hong Kong while until 1942 it issued only to the Chinese Republic.

 Below is the pricing strategy in Bank of China marketing strategy:

 With pricing becoming extremely relevant for retail as well as corporate banking industries, Bank of China has remained at the top of the game by strategically using pricing models best suited for international trade, overseas demand of services as well as keeping prices competitively low for local markets and mainland Chinese operations.